aisingapore/TagUI/docs/setup.rst

 Windows
 -------------------------------

-You can use `TagUI Windows Installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.exe>`_ or the steps below. **Note - we have found an issue with this Installer not working correctly, we are checking now and will update back here soon.
-In the meantime, you can follow the steps below to manually install TagUI.**
+You can use `TagUI Windows Installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.exe>`_ or the steps below.
+If you use TagUI Windows Installer, please specify an installation folder which you have write permission to, for example ``C:\RPA`` or a `RPA` folder on your Windows Deskop.

 1. `Download TagUI v6.46 for Windows <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.zip>`_